kulbirsaini/docvc/source/index.rst

 Supported Websites
 ==================

-Below is an exhaustive list of websites partially or wholly supported by Videocache.
+Below is an exhaustive list of websites partially or wholly supported by VideoCache.

 These websites doesn’t normally contain any pornographic content.